Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Analyze the function $$f(x)=3\,\sin\Bigl(2\bigl(x-\frac{\pi}{4}\bigr)\Bigr)-1$$ which is obtained fr

-Graphing and Analyzing a Transformed Sine Function
+Graphing and Transforming a Function and Its Inverse

 Inverse Function Analysis